The Perfect Coffee

 —

-This coffee is made up of small lots from farmers in the Hambella sub-region of Guji.
+Tamiru Tadesse founded Alo Coffee in 2020.
+He chose to operate in the Bense Region due to its high altitude and potential for specialty coffee production.
+This coffee is made up of small lots from local farmers.
 It is processed naturally, which means the cherries are hand-picked when ripe and placed directly onto raised drying beds.
-This process enables the coffee fruit to have a greater influence on the flavour of the coffee bean and adds the rich, fruity character to the coffee.
+This process enables the coffee fruit to have a greater influence on the flavour of the coffee bean.

 Coffee is exempt from GST.